moliver28/research-handbook/content/handbook/support/workflows/internal_requests.md

 ## Ask for Support as a Solution Architect

-Solution Architects would typically use the [Support Super form](https://support-super-form-gitlab-com-support-support-op-651f22e90ce6d7.gitlab.io/) in case support is needed in pre-sales state (for example in case of a POV excercise) or in case of potential new deal with an existing customer.
-In any other cases SAs would ask the customers to open a support ticket themselves for clear and efficient communication.
+Solution Architects should use the [Support Super form](https://support-super-form-gitlab-com-support-support-op-651f22e90ce6d7.gitlab.io/) only when support is needed during **pre-sales** (for example: a POV exercise, or a potential new deal with an existing customer).
+In any other cases, SAs should advise the customer to open a support ticket themselves, for clear and efficient communication.

 ## Inactive Namespace Request